seocahill/maightro-site/source/articles/2023-draft-timetable.html.markdown

 - Additional 16:20hrs Westport to Athlone and 21:08hrs Athlone to Westport service daily (Monday to Saturday), providing connections to/from Dublin Heuston at Athlone.
 - Connection from/to Ballina to the new 21:08hrs Athlone to Westport above.
 - A number of other minor schedule alterations to improve punctuality (e.g. the 18:20 ex-Westport now 18:15)

-Notes:

 - No connection is provided to the 16:20hrs ex Westport service even though the necessary paths exist to do so.
-- I assume no freight conflict which in any case are always soluble as not time sensitive.
-- Likewise staffing isn't considered an issue as the overall hours of operation don't change.
-- Sunday not considered as no changes are proposed.

 ## Improved algorithm output